 - Swiping will make searching for a job faster

 - Cover letters are more important than a resume

 - Sign-up gate later in the search process get higher conversion

 Confidence in the research enabled Clothbound and us to leapfrog a possible product and pursue a solution.
 This decision brought a lot of change.
-Clothbound moved in our office, worked side-by-side with our team.
-The close proximity allowed the team to develop at lightspeed.
+Clothbound moved into our office, worked side-by-side with our team.
+This proximity allowed the team to develop at lightspeed.
 We recommend a second set of testing with a laser-focus on how restaurant managers manage their staff.
 The output brought clear vision on how Clothbound could differentiate in the market.

 “Good riddance to emailing resumes!”

 When it finally came to development, it was fast and flexible.
 We built the app knowing iterative testing, deploying and discrete features was essential.
 Clothbound launched on the App Store with 35 paying customers, high public interest and named MassChallenge Most Promising Startup.